 As discussed in Section II.H, determining whether a non-consensual right or interest has priority requires a determination of (1) whether there is an enforceable non-consensual right or interest and (2) whether in the Contracting State the non-consensual right or interest has priority over interests equivalent to the registered international interest under that Contracting State's laws and that it is covered by that Contracting State's declaration.
 In an enforcement where the law being considered is the law of the forum, and assuming a valid non-consensual right or interest with clear priority, the inquiry would rest on whether the international interest was registered first or whether the non-consensual right or interest declaration became effective first.
-But, where the asserted non-consensual right or interest arises under the law of a Contracting State different than that in which enforcement is sought, the Convention does not apply because the non-consensual right or interest declaration was made solely by the one State for use within its own national law as it applies to international interests.
-The other Contracting State in which enforcement is sought is not obliged to recognise the priority of a non-consensual right or interest of the declaring Contracting State unless the conflict of laws rules of that other Contracting State require it to recognise the priority of that non-consensual right or interest.529
+But, where the asserted non-consensual right or interest arises under the law of a Contracting State different than that in which enforcement is sought, the Convention does not apply because the non-consensual right or interest declaration get for use within its own national law as it applies to international interests.
+The other Contracting State in which enforcement is sought is not obliged to recognise the priority of a non-consensual right or interest of the declaring Contracting State unless the conflict of laws rules of that other Contracting State require it to recognise the priority of that other Contracting State require it to recognise the priority of that other Contracting State require it to recognise the priority of that other Contracting State require it to recognise the priority of that other Contracting State require it to recognise the priority of that non-consensual right or interest.